BSorbus/pola/README.md

 # README

-Project PROCA (Projekt Operacyjny pOlska CyfrowA.
+Project PROCA (PRojekt Operacyjny polska CyfrowA).

 Things you may want to cover: